ABOUT

 History

 Several women at a 2015 Prescribed Fire Training Exchange (TREX) in North Carolina found themselves sharing their challenging experiences as women in fire—and decided to act.
-A year or so later, the first WTREX was held, in northern California in October 2016.
+A year or so later, the first WTREX was held in northern California in October 2016.
 Lenya Quinn-Davidson, lead organizer of WTREX, and others on the team were nervous about how the fire management community might perceive it and were unsure about participants’ expectations.
 As it turned out, the event was a resounding success.
-Since then, WTREX events have been held in California, Florida, North Carolina, and Virginia, and international WTREX alumnae have hosted WTREX in Canada and South Africa.
+Since then, WTREX events have been held in locations including California, Florida, North Carolina, Nebraska, and Virginia.
+The program has also spread internationally, with WTREX alumnae spearheading events in South Africa, Canada, and Portugal.

 LEARN MORE ABOUT WTREX